Chart Color Schemes

 Googong's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results in Googong, with younger cohorts having particularly low prevalence of common health conditions.
-Approximately 69% of Googong's total population (6,896 people) has private health cover, compared to 61.0% across Rest of NSW and the national average of 55.3%.
-Mental health issues and asthma are the most common medical conditions in Googong, affecting 8.3% and 8.1% of residents respectively.
+Health outcomes data shows excellent results in Googong, with younger cohorts experiencing a very low prevalence of common health conditions.
+Approximately 69% of the total population (6,841 people) have private health cover, compared to 61.9% across Rest of NSW and the national average of 55.7%.
+The most prevalent medical conditions are mental health issues affecting 8.3% of residents and asthma impacting 8.1%, while 75.0% report being completely clear of medical ailments, higher than the 68.7% in Rest of NSW.

 Frequently Asked Questions - Health